kongware/ftor/README.md

 ```
 ## Algebraic Data Types

-[Please note: ADT implementation is still quite buggy.]

 ADTs give ftor's type system the notion of alternatives.
 They are composite types that can contain several types but only one can exist at a time.
 For each case you have a constructor to create the corresponding values and with pattern matching you can determine which case exists respectively.
 ADTs are a refinement of tagged unions, which are a refinement of union types themselves.

 ftor uses Scott encoding to enable ADTs in Javascript.
-Along with record types we can take advantage of functional pattern matching and have the guarantee that always all cases are considered.
-Here is a little preview:
+Along with record types we can take advantage of functional pattern matching and have the guarantee that all cases are considered.
+Scrott encoding defines data types by their deconstruction operator.
+As opposed to Chruch it has explicit recursion both at the type and the value level.
+Interestingly, it seems sufficient to type the type constructor and the deconstruction operator, whereas the value constructors remain untyped.
+Here is a little sketch, which, however, may still change:

 ```Javascript
 const List = Adt(